David Cohen (entrepreneur): Early career

 Cohen began working as a software engineer in 1991 when he became the Director of Development for Automated Dispatch Services, Inc., where he worked until 1994.

 Cohen founded Pinpoint Technologies in 1993.
 He was its CTO and vice president of research and development.
 The company developed public safety and EMS dispatch vehicle software.
 Zoll Medical Corporation acquired Pinpoint Technologies in 1999.
 Cohen stayed with the company until 2004.

 Cohen then founded iContact.com, a social networking service for mobile devices.
 It is now defunct.
 In 2006, Cohen founded the music service earFeeder.com.
 SonicSwap bought earFeeder.com in 2006.

 Techstars

-Cohen is the founder and co-CEO of Techstars, a startup accelerator program he found in 2006 with Brad Feld, Jared Polis, and David Brown.
+Cohen is the founder and co-CEO of Techstars, a startup accelerator program he founded in 2006 with Brad Feld, Jared Polis, and David Brown.
 The first program ran in 2007.
 Cohen designed Techstars to improve the existing system of angel investing and to provide more support to startups.
 In a speech at the Future of Entrepreneurship Education Summit, Cohen said that he was particularly interested in improving the entrepreneurial ecosystem of Techstars' launch city, Boulder, Colorado.
 Now, Techstars has dozens of locations globally that accept new startups regularly.

 The Techstars experience was turned into a reality TV show on Bloomberg TV.
 Techstars invests $118,000 in each of its program startups.
 The startups also receive mentorship and pitch opportunities during the program.
 Techstars accepts approximately 1% of applicants.